-So, for those 21 days, you’ll need to let it be as much as is possible.
-You can of course still use your product after the initial curing but be sure to use coasters and don’t clean the surface with any liquid until the third week, at which point you can use mild, soapy water if necessary.
+So, for those 21 days, you’ll need to let it be as much as possible.
+You can of course still use your product after the initial curing, but be sure to use coasters and don’t clean the surface with any liquid until the end of the third week, at which point you can use a dilution of our Surface Soap solution if necessary.
 Be sure to not use washing up liquid though.
 It’s better to do it well every few years than to do it wrong and need to repeat the process much more frequently.

 One final word

 IsoGuard® application produces an exothermic reaction, which basically means it gives off heat.
 Make sure you don’t leave any used cloths in direct sunlight after use and dispose of them correctly (by submerging them in water until clean and leaving them to dry fully) to be on the safe side and to avoid combustion.